Form a Corporation in Connecticutt

 Choosing a name for your corporation is one of the most important things that you will do.
 You can search for names that are available yourself, or SunDoc can perform a name availability check or reserve your corporation name for you.

 What’s most important to know is that the name you choose must be clearly available.
 You will need to inquire within the records of the State of Connecticut Secretary of State to see that it is available.
 It is highly likely that if your chosen name is not available, your filing will be rejected.
 Furthermore, there are other statutory requirements to be concerned about.
 Namely, your chosen name cannot be so close to another corporation’s name that it leads to public deception, and it cannot mislead the public in any other way either.

 You can apply for your EIN by submitting Form SS4 to the IRS, at no charge.
 SunDoc can apply for this on your behalf also.
 See our EIN page.

-If you plan to structure your company as an S Corporation, you may want to read our article on Forming an S Corp in Connecticut.
-Otherwise we suggest reading our article on Forming a C Corp in Connecticut.
+If you plan to structure your company as an S Corporation, you may want to read our article on C Corporation vs. S Corporation.
+Providing general information between the two corporate tax structures.